Boštanj, Sevnica

 Boštanj ([bɔˈʃtaːn] or [ˈboːʃtan]; in older sources also Gorenji Boštanj, Obersavenstein, Savenstein, Sowenstein, or Sawenstein) is a village in the Lower Sava Valley in southeastern Slovenia.
 It consists of a nucleated centre on two terraces on the right bank of the Sava River along the main road from Celje to Krško, and two hamlets, Puše and Redna, on the slopes of the nearby hills.
-It is the central settlement of the Local Community of Boštanj, the largest local community in the Municipality of Sevnica.
+It is the central settlement of the local community, the largest local community in the Municipality of Sevnica.
 The village has a post office, a fire station, a primary school, two shops, a gas station, two bars, a restaurant, and a cultural hall named the TVD Partizan Hall (Dom TVD Partizan).
 It is surrounded by fields and orchards.

 History

 The oldest archaeological findings in the area of Boštanj are from the Hallstatt period (the 8th to 4th century BC), the older part of the Iron Age.
 Several burial mounds, excavated at the turn of the twentieth century, were created in the period from the end of the 8th century to the 5th century.
 They are a link between the cultural spaces of the Balkans and the Pannonia of the time.

 The settlement was first mentioned in a document written on 31 October 1197 in Strasbourg.
 It mentions two noblemen from Boštanj, who were subjects of the Diocese of Krško.
 The second mention dates to 1228 and stats that there were ten farms in Boštanj at the time.
 Since 1322, Boštanj was property of the Lords of Žovnek and later of the Counts of Celje, who succeeded them.

 In the 19th century and beginning of the 20th century, people in Boštanj were mostly farmers, some of them were craftsmen, such as millers, carpenters, roofers, and some were innkeepers.
 In 1850, a primary school was established in the village.
 In 1924, the town got its first electricity, produced by the Jakil Sawmill on the Mirna River.
 The entire village was electrified in 1934.

 During World War II, Boštanj was occupied by the German forces.
 Starting in October 1941, they evicted most of the population and replaced them with Gottschee Germans.
 A police force station was established in the village.
 After December 1942, Boštanj became the seat of the main political municipality, composed of the political municipalities of Boštanj, Gabrje, and Impolje.
 In October 1943, the Slovene Partisans started an offensive in the area.
 They succeeded in taking the German post in Boštanj on 12 October, but had to retreat the following day.
 During these operations, several buildings in the village were burned; however the day was rainy and the village was mainly spared.
 Later that month, the Germans shot three Partisans.
 In 1949, a granite memorial was erected in the local cemetery in their memory.

 A number of residential buildings were erected in Boštanj around 1960.
 In 1984, the side roads in Boštanj were paved with asphalt.